Home

 • That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed."

-For though the corporate body was the "representation" of the kingdom of God, the true kingdom was a remnant spiritual people that dwelled within that body.
-Thus the Kingdom representation could be taken from the Covenant children, and they could be cut off from God.
-They could be blotted out of the Book of the Living.
-Not because eternal security failed and they lost their salvation, but because most never were the "true" Israel of God in the first place.
-Even though they were prescribed as God's Covenant people, most were never truly eternally Covenant children.
-As an analogy, it's like saying someone is a "false Christian."
-When in reality we know that all Christians are God's eternal people elect from the foundation of the world.
-But God also makes that distinction between professing, but false Christians, whom He will allow to remain in His congregation until the time of judgment.
+For though the corporate body Israel was the visible "representation" of the Kingdom of God, the true kingdom was but a remnant of the people who dwelled within.
+Thus the kingdom representation could be taken from them that they no longer represented the Covenanted children of God.
+They could be blotted out of the Book of the Living not because eternal security was flawed and they somehow lost their salvation, but because most were never the "true" Children of God in the first place.
+Even though they were prescribed as God's Covenanted people, most were never saved.
+As an analogy, it would be like saying someone is a "false Christian."
+In reality we know that all Christians are by definition followers of Christ and elect from the foundation of the world.
+Nevertheless, God also makes the distinction between us and those professing Christians who are not saved, but whom He allows to remain in His Covenanted Congregation until the time of judgment.
+There is therefore no contradiction with believers and unbelievers being in the same Covenanted house of God.

 2nd Timothy 2:20